kapil-malviya/learning-python/README.md

 # Python

-Welcome to the **Python** repository!
 This repository contains a collection of code examples and explanations to help you grasp fundamental concepts in Python programming.
 Whether you're new to programming or looking to refresh your skills, this repository is designed to provide you with hands-on practice and understanding of key topics.